AnthonissenBert/Notes/Gistrubelle Heavygut.md

 ---

-A happy alround dwarven female always happy to whip up some meat
+A happy alround dwarven female always happy to whip up some meat for the hardworking boys in town

 ---